-That is, we represent every functional dependency (FD) al .. an \rightarrow b by an FD type family F al .. an and a superclass context equality F al .. an \sim b, essentially giving a name to the functional dependency.
+That is, we represent every functional dependency (FD) a1 .. an -> b by an FD type family F a1 .. an and a superclass context equality F a1 .. an \sim b, essentially giving a name to the functional dependency.
 In class instances, we define the type instances of FD families in accordance with the class head.
 Method signatures are not affected by that process.

-9.14.2 Heterogeneous equality
+10.14.2 Heterogeneous equality